nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

   - **`fetch_project_prompts.py`**: Uses `fetch_prompts()` function to retrieve prompts from LangChain Hub only when explicitly called, avoiding unnecessary API calls during imports.
   - **`structured_report_nodes.py`**: Uses `get_formatted_prompts()` function to lazily load formatted prompts.
   - **`report_graph_builders.py`**: Uses `get_final_report_builder()` to construct the report generation graph only when needed.
+  - **`llm_handler.py`**: The `BaseLLMHandler` class defers model initialization until first use with an `initialize_model()` method that's only called when needed.
+    - Provider-specific heavy imports happen only inside the `initialize_model()` method
+    - API connections are established only when a model is actually requested
+    - Once initialized, the model instance is cached for subsequent calls
 - **Benefits**:
   - Reduces unnecessary API calls and resource consumption
   - Improves application startup time